-The Board of Directors believes that the company's internal control systems are of high quality,
+The Board of Directors believes that the company's internal control systems are of high quality, assuring the credibility of the financial statements of the company and its affiliates for the year ended December 31th 2023.

-December 31th 2022.
 The company adhered to financial reporting regulations and relevant laws.

-Mr. Bandhoon Supakavanich
+Mr. Bandhoon Supakavanich President

-President

-Mr. Krisada Chavananand
+Mr. Krisada Chavananand Managing Director